What is motion sickness?

-Lay down if you can or sit in a stable position using a headrest.
+- Lay down if you can or sit in a stable position using a headrest.
 Depending on the vehicle, sit facing forward and in a seat where it will be less bumpy.
-So in a car or bus, sit at the front; if flying, sit over the aeroplane wing.
+In a car or bus, sit at the front; if flying, sit over the airplane wing.

-Eat lightly before embarking on a trip and avoid heavy food and alcohol.
+- Eat lightly before the trip and avoid heavy food and alcohol.

-You can take certain over-the-counter medications just before travel to prevent motion sickness, but there might be other side-effects.
-Speak to a pharmacist or doctor for advice, particularly for children and if you are pregnant.
+You can take certain over-the-counter medications just before travel to prevent motion sickness, such as antihistamines or antiemetics (medications to preventing vomiting).
+There might be other side effects, such as making you drowsy.
+It is important to speak to a pharmacist or doctor for advice, particularly for children, if you are taking other medications, or if you are pregnant.